Quasi-Isometry Invariance of discrete Higher Filling Functions: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisors Claudio Llosa Isenrich and Roman Sauer for their valuable comments and suggestions during the creation of this work.
+I would like to thank my advisors Claudio Llosa Isenrich and Roman Sauer for their valuable comments and suggestions during the creation of this work and Kevin Li for suggesting the content of \cref{sec: cohomological dimension} as a possible application.
 This research was supported by the \foreignlanguage{ngerman}{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) through the Research Training Group DFG 281869850 (RTG 2229).